Principal Uncertainty Quantification with Spatial Correlation for Image Restoration Problems: PUQ: Principal Uncertainty Quantification

 \textbf{(2) Dimension-Adaptive PUQ} (DA-PUQ - Section~\ref{sec: Dimensional Adaptive PUQ}, RDA-PUQ - Appendix~\ref{app: Reduced Dimensional Adaptive PUQ}): In the setting of an approximate uncertainty assessment, while allowing for a small recovery error of projected ground-truth instances to full-dimensional instances, either due to complexity or interpretability reasons (see Section~\ref{sec: Problem Formulation}), the exact reconstruction property is no longer satisfied.
 Hence, in addition to the scaling procedure outlined above, we must verify that the $K$ PCs can decompose the ground-truth pixel values with a small error.
 In this calibration process, we also control the minimum number of the first $\hat{k}(x)$ PCs out of the $K$ PCs, such that a small reconstruction error can be guaranteed for unseen data.
 This number is dynamically determined per input image, so that instances with greater pixel correlations are assigned more PCs than those with weaker correlations.
 As manually determining $K$ might be challenging, we introduce the Reduced Dimension-Adaptive PUQ (RDA-PUQ) procedure that also controls that value as part of the calibration - see Appendix~\ref{app: Reduced Dimensional Adaptive PUQ}.

-In Section~\ref{sec: results}, we demonstrate a significant decrease in the uncertainty volume, as defined in Equation \eqref{eq: uncertainty volume} for each procedure, whether applied globally or locally, compared to prior work.
-The E-PUQ procedure is the simplest and can be applied locally to any task, while the DA-PUQ and RDA-PUQ procedures are more complex and particularly effective in tasks in which pixels exhibit strong correlations, such as in the image colorization task.
+In Section~\ref{sec: results} we demonstrate a significant decrease in the uncertainty volume, as defined in Equation \eqref{eq: uncertainty volume} for each procedure, whether applied globally or locally, compared to prior work.
+On the one hand, the E-PUQ procedure is the simplest and can be applied locally to any task, and globally to certain tasks where the computation of $d$ PCs is feasible.
+On the other hand, the DA-PUQ and RDA-PUQ procedures are more involved and can be applied both globally or locally to any task, while these are particularly effective in cases in which pixels exhibit strong correlations, such as in the image colorization task.
 Our method is visually illustrated in Figure~\ref{fig: calibration}, showing a sampling methodology and a calibration scheme using the full PCs or only a subset of them.